Gypsophila paniculata

 - Clean equipment and gear before leaving an infested site.

-- Dispose invasive species properly at designated disposal sites.
+- Dispose of invasive species properly at designated disposal sites.

 Mechanical